Andy Warhol’s Campbell’s Soup Cans: Legacy and Influence

 Andy Warhol stocking up on Campbell’s Soup at Gristede’s supermarket on Second Ave, 1964.
 Photograph by Bob Adelman.

-Before he earned the title of “Prince of Pop,” Warhol had already made a name for himself as a commercial artist, working with high-end designer brands such as Tiffany & Co and Dior.
-He initially sought to advance his idea of “cartoon” paintings, which he displayed in the windows of Bonwit Teller, a prestigious department store.
-This exploration of turning common subject matter into art was not unique to Warhol, as many artists were similarly interested in moving beyond the dominant Abstract Expressionism of the time.
+Before he earned the title of “Prince of Pop,” Warhol had already built a career in commercial art.
+In the 1950s, he worked with high-end brands such as Tiffany & Co. and Dior.
+Early on, he developed his idea of “cartoon” paintings.
+Drawing on his background as a commercial illustrator, he displayed them in the windows of Bonwit Teller, a prestigious department store.
+This exploration of turning common subject matter into art was not unique to Warhol.
+Many artists of the time also wanted to move beyond Abstract Expressionism.

 In April of 1961, however, Warhol faced a setback when his dear friend Ted Carey broke the news to him that Roy Lichenstein had already capitalized on the idea of painting cartoon strips, with his work featured at the Leo Castelli Gallery in New York City.
 This news left Warhol searching for new ideas or subject matter that would make him stand out in the burgeoning Pop art scene.